|April Vince MSSA, LSW

 CCBH is working with local partners to help address and prevent ACEs and substance misuse/abuse.

 Credit: Danny DeBelius/NPR

 The Family Resource Guide offers help for families impacted by opioid addiction.

 CCOTF is a county coalition that was established in 2010.
-With CCBH serving as the lead agency, the CCOTF has developed surveillance, prevention and evaluation strategies supporting greater public awareness of the opioid epidemic.
+With CCBH and ADAMHS serving as the lead agencies, the CCOTF supports greater public awareness of the opioid epidemic.